branflake2267/Sandbox/README.md

 * Easily support search-engine crawling on your GWT application (in development);
 * Simplify and clean-up testing code when using GIN and Guice.
 * To learn more about these components, check out the LibraryOverview.

+##Notes
+See the GettingStarted page for details.
+You can also get plenty of support from developers and fellow users in the Forum, cheer for us on ohloh, or follow us on Twitter @PhilBeaudoin and @ArcBees!

+GWTP is a fork of gwt-dispatch and gwt-presenter, many thanks to the original authors of these packages.
+If you're used to gwt-presenter, you might like to see how it compares to GWTP or read what Andreas Borglin says about switching.
+GWTP is actively used in various projects, including the open source PuzzleBazar and large-scale commercial products.
+If you like this project and would like to contribute, send an email to philippe.beaudoin@gmail.com.
+You can also take a look at good starting issues for new contributors.
+In all cases, join the discussion.

 ##Thanks to
 <a href="http://www.jetbrains.com/idea/features/html_css_editor.html" style="display:block; background:#0d3a9e url(http://www.jetbrains.com/idea/opensource/img/all/banners/idea468x60_blue.gif) no-repeat 10px 50%; border:solid 1px #0d3a9e; margin:0;padding:0;text-decoration:none;text-indent:0;letter-spacing:-0.001em; width:466px; height:58px" alt="Smart Java IDE.
 Web development ready.
 Neat HTML and CSS refactorings and more" title="Smart Java IDE.
 Web development ready.
 Neat HTML and CSS refactorings and more"><span style="margin: 5px 0 0 52px;padding: 0;float: left;font-size: 12px;cursor:pointer;  background-image:none;border:0;color: #acc4f9; font-family: trebuchet ms,arial,sans-serif;font-weight: normal;text-align:left;">Can't code without</span><span style="margin:0 0 0 205px;padding:18px 0 2px 0; line-height:13px;font-size:12px;cursor:pointer;  background-image:none;border:0;display:block; width:255px; color: #acc4f9; font-family: trebuchet ms,arial,sans-serif;font-weight: normal;text-align:left;">Smart Java IDE.
 Web development ready. <br/>Neat HTML and CSS refactorings and more</span></a>